MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/general-ledger.md

 You can import Microsoft Excel budget information into an existing Microsoft Dynamics GP budget, or into a newly created Microsoft Dynamics GP budget.

+> [!NOTE]
-*If you choose to import the Microsoft Excel budget worksheet into an existing* Microsoft Dynamics GP *budget, all of the amounts in the* Microsoft Dynamics GP *budget will be overwritten with the amounts from the worksheet.*
+> If you choose to import the Microsoft Excel budget worksheet into an existing* Microsoft Dynamics GP *budget, all of the amounts in the* Microsoft Dynamics GP *budget will be overwritten with the amounts from the worksheet.

 When you start the budget import process, a series of windows will open in which you can specify information about the budget before it is created.
 The windows are basically the same whether you choose to import into a new or existing budget.